scalabli/sashay/README.md

 ## Contributing

 If you run into an issue, we would be very happy if you would file a bug on the [issue tracker](https://github.com/viewerdiscretion/sashay/issues).
+You can also contribute by adding more tools by creating a pull request

 ## License